dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-3-implementation.md

 - **Examine your jobs** - which sets of models are most often built together?
 - **Look at your lineage graph** - how are models connected?
-- **Look at your selectors** defined in `selectors.yml` - how are people already defining resource groups?
+- **Look at your selectors** defined in `selectors.yml` - how do people already define resource groups?
-- **Talk to teams** about what sort of separation is naturally existing right now.
+- **Talk to teams** about what sort of separation naturally exists right now.
   - Are there various domains people are focused on?
   - Are there various sizes, shapes, and sources of data that get handled separately (such as click event data)?
   - Are there people focused on separate levels of transformation, such as landing and staging data or building marts?

 ## Add groups and access

-Once you have a sense of some initial groupings, the first step is to implement **group and access permissions** within a single project.
+Once you have a sense of some initial groupings, you can first implement **group and access permissions** within a single project.

-- First we'll create a [group](/docs/build/groups) to define the owner of a set of models.
+- First you can create a [group](/docs/build/groups) to define the owner of a set of models.

 ```yml
 # in models/__groups.yml